nishattasnimliza/pynwchem/README.md

 # What is it?

-A Python script which is initially created and designed for extracting data from NWChem and report in human-readable format, where Python and NWChem are one of the best programming languages and one of the best computational chemistry software, respectively.
+pynwchem is a Python script which is initially created and designed for extracting data from NWChem and report in human-readable format, where Python and NWChem are one of the best programming languages and one of the best computational chemistry software, respectively.

-- pynwchem:

 # Prerequisite